Goutham-Sidhik/Scale-Height-Verification/README.md

 - 🗃️ **Encrypted Image Retrieval** – Periodically fetches new encrypted images from a database
 - 🔐 **Decryption Pipeline** – Converts encrypted images into processable image data
-- 🎯 **Custom Height Detection Models** – Three SSD-based models extract scale, pointer, and background regions
+- 🎯 **Custom Height Detection Models** – Three SSD-based models extract scale, pointer, and numbers
-- 📏 **Height Estimation** – Calculates height in cm/inches based on pointer position relative to the scale
+- 📏 **Height Estimation** – Calculates height in cm based on pointer position on the scale in image
 - 🔍 **Cross Verification** – Compares with stored DB values for discrepancy checks
 - 🚨 **Alert System** – Flags mismatches or suspicious calibration errors for manual review